 The monogram is a bold, sans-serif typeface, making it the most dominant element of the logo (as the company name should be).
 And when scaling down, the text remains legible — a very important thing to think about when creating a logo!

-Circle Logo Design Considerations and Tips
+Circle Logo Design Tips

 Circle logos come in many variations — some include the company name within the shape (like Nivea and BMW), and some fall outside of it (like Pinterest).